 Internal audit is expected to work to the Code of Practice for Internal Audit in Local Government in the UK 2006.
-A triennial review of internal audit by the Audit Commission found weaknesses in compliance with the code.
-An action plan to address the weaknesses has been drafted and is currently with the head of finance for consideration.
+A triennial review of internal audit by the Audit Commission in 2008/09 (reported in their Annual Governance report issued in September 2009) found weaknesses in compliance with the code.
+An action plan to address the weaknesses has been drafted and is currently with the head of finance for consideration reported to audit committee in June 2010.
+The original timescale was for the improvements to be implemented by the second quarter of 2010, but this has now slipped to December 2010 (included in the annual governance report action plan - see appendix 1).
 It is attached to this statement as appendix 2.